edmundwright/google-sheets-clone/README.md

 - [ ] Create sessions (log in)
 - [ ] Create new spreadsheets
 - [ ] See a list of their spreadsheets

+- [ ] Input a formula into a cell, and see it calculated immediately upon pressing enter
+- [ ] See any changes to a cell have an immediate effect on other cells that reference it
+- [ ] Click on a cell to insert a reference to it into the formula currently being edited
+- [ ] Select multiple cells by clicking and dragging
+- [ ] Select whole rows or columns by clicking their headings
+- [ ] Select multiple cells to insert a reference to them into the formula currently being edited

+- [ ] Have their work be autosaved to the server immediately following any change

 - [ ] Share a spreadsheet with other users
 - [ ] See a list of the spreadsheets shared with them
 - [ ] Make a spreadsheet public so that any other person with the link can access it
-- [ ] Have their work be autosaved to the server immediately following any change
-- [ ] Input a formula into a cell, and see it calculated immediately upon pressing enter
-- [ ] See any changes to a cell have an immediate effect on other cells that reference it
-- [ ] Click on a cell to insert a reference to it into formula currently being edited
-- [ ] Select multiple cells to insert a reference to them into formula currently being edited
-- [ ] Select multiple cells by clicking and draggin
-- [ ] Select whole rows or columns by clicking their headings

--
 ## Design Docs
 * [View Wireframes][views]
 * [DB schema][schema]